EverMind-AI/EverMemModel/README.md

   <img src="https://github.com/user-attachments/files/23229685/dsa3.drawio.pdf" width="800">
 </p>
 <p align="center">
-  <em><b>Figure 1</b>: The Dual-Stream Sparse Attention (DSA) mechanism.
+  <b>Figure 1</b>: The Dual-Stream Sparse Attention (DSA) mechanism.
 The Memory Stream processes all documents in parallel.
-The Generation Stream's router selects relevant documents (e.g., Doc 2 & 4), and their compressed representations are concatenated with the question to generate the final answer.</em>
+The Generation Stream's router selects relevant documents (e.g., Doc 2 & 4), and their compressed representations are concatenated with the question to generate the final answer.
 </p>

 1.  **Memory Stream**: Processes each document independently using standard intra-document self-attention.
 This preserves the internal semantic structure of each document.